cameronhu/cs267-hw2.3/README.md

 ## GPU assignToBoxes

 The idea is to parallelize counting the number of particles per box, computation of the prefix sum, and assignment of `parts` indices to `particle_ids` through the GPU.
 Each thread will have access to the shared `gpu_boxCounts`, `gpu_prefixSums`, and `gpu_particle_ids` arrays.
 Atomic operations for adding in `gpu_boxCounts` will be necessary to prevent race conditions.
+Specifically, I can use `atomicAdd(int* address, int val)` to add val to the integer array at address `int* address`.
 Need to explore the best method for computing a prefixSum on the GPU: probably `thrust::exclusive_scan`.

 ## Useful Commands